Word problems

 Irene T. Miura (1987).
 Mathematics achievement as a function of language.
 Journal of Educational Psychology, 79, 79-82.

 Miriam Ben-Yehuda, Ilana Lavy, Liora Linchevski and Anna Sfard (2005).
 Doing wrong with words: What bars students' access to arithmetic discourses.
-Journal of Research in Mathematics Education, 36, 176-247. doc
+Journal for Research in Mathematics Education, 36, 176-247. doc

 Nancy C. Jordan (2007).
 Do words count?
 Connections between mathematics and reading difficulties.
 In Daniel B. Berch and Miché M. M. Mazzocco (Eds) (2007).
 Why is math so hard for some children?
 The nature and origins of mathematical learning difficulties (Ch.
 6).
 Paul H. Brookes Publishing.